- [Soundcard interfacing]

 KEYING A CW-TRANSMITTER WITH HELL

 Note: the modern Hellschreiber software discussed above, do not support direct keying of a CW transmitter!
-Only the old DOS-based and Apple II Hellschreiber software supports direct keying!
+Only the old DOS-based and Apple II Hellschreiber software supported direct keying!
 The only option is to use a keying circuit between the audio output of the PC's soundcard, and the keying input of the CW rig.
 The keying-circuit recovers the original binary (DC) pulses, by rectifying and filtering the tone pulses.
-The recovered pulses are passed to a keying tube (or transistor), the output of which is connected to the keying input of a CW transmitter.
+The recovered pulses are passed to a keying tube (or transistor or solid/state relay), the output of which is connected to the keying input of a CW transmitter.

 - The Hell Co. designed tube-based keying devices to do exactly that (1940).
 See figure 14 in ref.
 23.